Executive Clemency Petition in Malibu, CA

-Tips Prisoners Can Use to Enhance Chances at Executive Clemency
+Tips Prisoners Can Use to Enhance Chances at an Executive Clemency Petition in Malibu, CA.

 If you are going to file a clemency petition please do not re-hash the particulars of your case.
 This is not the time to re-litigate, rather a time to accept responsibility, express remorse, and be honest about your participation in the crime for which you were convicted.
 You do not have to admit to things you did NOT do, but don’t minimize your actions or culpability.